Left – Director of T6 Harvard Ltd. Andy is a current display pilot and a keen warbird enthusiast.

 In 2010 Andy took a 40-minute flight in a duel T9 Spitfire and was immediately hooked!
 In 2011 Andy achieved his tailwheel rating and purchased a D4 Auster.
 Accumulating a further 100 hours of tailwheel experience, Andy became a co-owner of an MK4 Harvard G-BUKY.
 Then a co-owner of G-BJST had repainted as the “Wacky Wabbit” with the lads’ kind sponsorship at Fishburn Airfield, now located at Eshott Airfield.

 Harvard Display Training: After 50 hours of flying, the Harvard Andy started training for his Display Authorisation (CAA DA) with the well-known display pilot and celebrity Brendan O’brian.
 From this point on, almost all of Andy’s flying is dedicated to Display flying and practice.
-In addition, Andy was sponsored in 2019 By Sivrihisar General Aviation Center (S.U.S.H.M) in Turkey, where he received more coaching, this time from another extremely well-known display pilot Ali Ismet Ozturk owner and operator of some of the most prestigious Warbirds and aircraft in the world.
-Thanks to Ali Ozturk, Andy displayed the largest airshow in Turkey with over 51,000 spectators over 2 days.
-In addition, Andy completed 5 displays and a beautiful formation with the DC3 “Turkish Delight” and the Romanian Yakkers.
+In addition, Andy was sponsored in 2019 By Sivrihisar General Aviation Center (S.U.S.H.M) in Turkey.
+This time, he received more coaching from another extremely well-known display pilot Ali Ismet Ozturk owner and operator of some of the most prestigious Warbirds and aircraft in the world.
+Thanks to Ali Ozturk, Andy displayed the largest airshow in Turkey with over 51,000 spectators over two days.
+In addition, Andy completed five displays and a beautiful formation with the DC3 “Turkish Delight” and the Romanian Yakkers.

-Andy currently has over 400 hours on several different Harvards and co-owns the Wacky Wabbit Harvard 4.
-His current CAA Display Authorisation allows for low flypasts at 100 feet and low-level Aerobatics at 300 feet.
+Andy currently has over 500 hours on several Harvards and co-owns the Wacky Wabbit Harvard 4.
+His current CAA Display Authorisation allows for low flypasts at 100 feet and low-level Aerobatics at 300 feet in the Harvard and flypasts in the Hawker Hurricane.